snt-spacer/ELYSIUM-XR-LeoRover-Dockers/README.md

 ....
 ```

-> CAUTION: The LiDAR topic can take some time to appear, therefore you can wait a couple of minutes.
+> CAUTION: The LiDAR topic can take some time to appear and populate with data, therefore you can wait a couple of minutes.